Dec 20, 2013 – 1:30pm -

 We all know how busy life is, and how many demands you may have on your time and schedule, especially in the highly technical jobs in which you are working.
 It is especially in these challenging situations that your TM practice, and the resulting coherence and increased comprehensive awareness, is most important.
 No matter what your individual and specific goals are, Maharishi emphasized that hard work is not the way to achieve them, that this approach only leads to more work and increased fatigue and suffering.
 A more rested, balanced, clear, enlightened person naturally will always be more successful, whether seeking a job, working in a job, or engaged in any activity.
 Whatever you desire, whether it is a job, money, happiness, health, success, greater consciousness is the way.
 Any other path will be less successful.

-a) Examples of Program Costs and Bank Loan Amounts for the October 2012 entry
+a) Program Costs and Bank Loan Amounts

 Please note that if you wish to remain on campus longer than the allotted departure date, you will need to apply and be accepted to work on staff for 18 hours a week (which will cover your room and board costs).